 Accurately Identify Issues with Complete Data

-Pivotal Cloud Foundry Metrics includes all system data, so there’s no need to slog through several monitoring and logging interfaces.
+Pivotal App Metrics includes all system data, so there’s no need to slog through several monitoring and logging interfaces.
 And because everyone sees the same, complete data, there’s no more arguing over which system has the best data.

 Every Engineer Becomes a Better Troubleshooter

 To accelerate incident resolution times, SREs need context.
-That’s exactly what Pivotal Cloud Foundry Metrics delivers with Trace Explorer.
+That’s exactly what Pivotal App Metrics delivers with Trace Explorer.
 Engineers no longer need intimate knowledge of the holistic system to find issues.

-Troubleshooting App Health and Performance with PCF Metrics
+Troubleshooting App Health and Performance with Pivotal App Metrics

-Pivotal Cloud Foundry Metrics helps operators and developers better understand the health and performance of Pivotal Cloud Foundry and all apps running on the platform.
+Pivotal App Metrics helps operators and developers better understand the health and performance of Pivotal Platform and all apps running on the platform.
 The module helps teams answer these questions:

 - What went wrong and when?
 Application metrics provide the answer.
 Metrics reveals the time window when high network latency occurs and average response times.